w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.ja.md

 lang: ja  # Change "en" to the translated-language shortcode
 last_updated: 2024-12-12 # Keep the date of the English version

-# translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
-- name: "Makoto Ueki" # Add one -name: line for every translator
+translators:
-- name: "Makoto Ueki"   # Replace Jan Doe with translator name
+- name: "Makoto Ueki"
-# contributors:

 github:
   label: wai-wcag-intro